 At the end of 2012 the site added a very useful Dropbox integration.
 Google Drive joined in March 2013.
 What these integrations mean?
 You can send ebooks to any of the services in just one click.
 This is a huge time-saver.
 You can send the book to your favorite cloud storage service without downloading it to disc, and then upload it to the cloud.

-When using Dropbox for a first time, click on a button and Dropbox will ask you to authorize Gutenberg app.
+When using Dropbox for the first time, click on a button and Dropbox will ask you to authorize Gutenberg app.
 Click Allow and the app will create a new folder, named gutenberg, where all the files will be sent and stored.

 With Google Drive, you will be asked to grant access to your Google account.
 After that, sending files to Drive is a matter of one click.
-Unlike Dropbox (where books land in a special folder), files will appear in a main Drive catalog.
+Unlike Dropbox (where books land in a special folder), files will appear in the main Drive catalog.
 You may want to move them to a special folder created especially for ebooks.

 3. Get complete works of popular authors

 When it comes to collections, Project Gutenberg does a fantastic job in putting together the works of popular authors.
 So, instead of several books (files) by Mark Twain, you can download all his titles published earlier on PG – in one file.